1912 United States presidential election: Republican Party split

+Taft's policies

 Cracks in the party began to show when Taft supported the Payne–Aldrich Tariff Act in 1909.
 The Act favored the industrial Northeast and angered the Northwest and South, where demand was strong for tariff reductions.
 Early in his term, President Taft had promised to stand for a lower tariff bill, but protectionism had been a major policy of the Republican Party since its founding.

 Taft also fought against Roosevelt's antitrust policy.
-Roosevelt distinguished "good trusts" from "bad trusts," which he had been lambasted for.
+Roosevelt distinguished "good trusts" from "bad trusts", for which he had been lambasted.
 Taft argued that all monopolies must be broken up.
 Taft also fired popular conservationist Gifford Pinchot as head of the Bureau of Forestry in 1910.
 By 1910, the split within the party was deep, and Roosevelt and Taft turned against one another despite their personal friendship.
-That summer, Roosevelt began a national speaking tour, during which he outlined his progressive philosophy and the New Nationalist platform, which he introduced in a speech in Osawatomie, Kansas on August 31.
+In that summer Roosevelt began a national speaking tour, during which he outlined his progressive philosophy and the New Nationalist platform, which he introduced in a speech in Osawatomie, Kansas, on August 31.

+Court power and judicial recall

+Another source of tension involved the authority of the nation's courts, especially the Supreme Court.
+As early as 1910, Roosevelt had begun criticizing certain court decisions, such as Lochner v.
+New York (1905), and those jurists whom he dubbed "fossilized judges."
+He believed that the Supreme Court was interpreting the due process clause of the 14th Amendment and the doctrine of "freedom of contract" to forestall necessary reform legislation, such as the limiting of work hours.
+He, as well as more populist progressives like William Jennings Bryan in the Democratic Party, came out in favor of an amendment to allow the recall of judges and, possibly, judicial decisions.
+This outraged Taft (a former judge and future Supreme Court Chief Justice) and other constitutional conservatives, like Elihu Root and Alton B. Parker.
+Taft considered Roosevelt a danger to constitutional government and resolved to resist his eventual challenge for the Republican nomination.

+Roosevelt emboldened

 In the 1910 midterm elections, the Republicans lost 57 seats in the House of Representatives as the Democrats gained a majority for the first time since 1894.
 These results were a large defeat for the conservative wing of the party.
 James E. Campbell writes that one cause may have been a large number of progressive voters choosing third-party candidates over conservative Republicans.
-Nevertheless, Roosevelt continued to reject calls to run for president into the year 1911.
+Roosevelt continued to reject calls to run for president into 1911.
 In a January letter to newspaper editor William Allen White, he wrote, "I do not think there is one chance in a thousand that it will ever be wise to have me nominated."

 However, speculation continued, further harming Roosevelt and Taft's relationship.
 After months of continually increasing support, Roosevelt changed his position, writing to journalist Henry Beach Needham in January 1912 that if the nomination "comes to me as a genuine public movement of course I will accept."